searleb/engine/README.md

 You have two options:

 1. `npm install && npm start`
-2. `npm install && npm run build` and [install the extension](https://developer.chrome.com/extensions/getstarted#unpacked) locally.
+2. `npm install && npm run build` and [install the extension](https://developer.chrome.com/extensions/getstarted#unpacked) locally from the build folder.

 ![New Tab](./newtab.png)